 The All India Law Entrance Test (AILET) is conducted once a year by National Law University- Delhi.
-National Law University of Delhi does not participate in CLAT and it admits students to it based on AILET, for admissions to its courses of B.A LL.B, LL.M and Ph.D.
-AILET 2016 is being conducted on 1st May 2016 at 19 centers across the country.
+National Law University of Delhi does not participate in CLAT and it admits students to its law colleges based on AILET, for admissions the courses of B.A LL.B, LL.M and Ph.D.
+AILET 2017 is being conducted on 5th May 2019 at 21 centers across the country.
 The total number of seats that are being offered for B.A LL.B are 80.
 There is 1 additional seat for Kashmiri migrants and 2 supernumerary seats for the students from Jammu and Kashmir.

 AILET is an offline pen & paper based exam.
-In order to score well in the exam it is very important to understand the exam pattern.
-Additionally, a clear insight of the pattern will be helpful in building a concrete preparation strategy.
+In order to score well in the exam it is very important to understand the AILET exam pattern.
+Additionally, a clear insight of the AILET exam pattern will be helpful in building a concrete preparation strategy.

 |Number of Sections||5|

 |Sections||English including comprehension; General Knowledge and Current Affairs; Elementary Mathematics; Legal Aptitude; Logical Reasoning|

 |Duration of the test||90 minutes (1hr.
 30 mins)|

 |Mode of Examination||Offline/Paper-Pen Based|